-If the matter involves more than one Respondent, the Chair of the Hearing Panel, in consultation with the Title IX Coordinator or designee, may permit the hearing concerning each Respondent to be conducted either jointly or separately.
-The Chair of the Hearing Panel will refer the Investigation Packet to the Hearing Panel members who have ten (10) business days prior to the hearing to independently review the Investigation Packet.
+If the matter involves more than one Respondent, the Chair of the Hearing Panel, in consultation with the General Counsel, may permit the hearing concerning each Respondent to be conducted either jointly or separately.

+The Chair of the Hearing Panel will refer the Investigation Packet to the Hearing Panel members who have ten (10) College business days prior to the hearing to independently review the Investigation Packet.

-The Complainant, Respondent and their Advisors will be notified of the allegations of prohibited conduct, date, time, and location of the hearing, including the parties who will be participating in the hearing.
-Typically, the parties in attendance will include but are not limited to the Complainant, the Respondent, their Advisors, Witnesses, the Chair of the Hearing Panel, the Hearing Panel members, Investigators, the Title and Assistant Coordinator Title Coordinators or designee(s).
+The Complainant, Respondent and their Advisors will be notified of the allegations of prohibited conduct, date, time and location of the hearing, including the parties who will be participating in the hearing.
+Typically, the parties in attendance will include but are not limited to the Complainant, the Respondent, their Advisors, Witnesses, the Chair of the Hearing Panel, the Hearing Panel members, Investigators, and the Title IX Coordinator and Assistant Title IX Coordinators or designee(s).
 The hearings process is not to exceed one business day.
-The Chair is empowered to determine if a hearing should be continued beyond this time limit, for good cause shown.
+The Panel shall endeavor to complete the hearing within one day.
+Notwithstanding, the Chair is empowered to determine if a hearing should be continued beyond this time limit, for good cause shown.